martmarianna/martmarianna/README.md

 ## Hello!
-I am Marianna, but you can call me Mart! 👋
+I am Marianna, but you can call me Mari! 👋
 - 🔭 I’m currently intershiping on Data and Report at TIMBrasil.
 - - 🌱 I’m improving in Python for Data Analysis and Programming.